Pinking the White House for Breast Cancer Awareness

 Note: A version of this essay was published on Pink Ribbon Blues and republished on the Oxford University Press Blog on September 30, 2011.
 And it’s still applicable.

 September is National Ovarian Cancer Awareness Month.
-Will the White House be lighted in teal just as . . . → Read More: The Teal before the Pink: Ovarian Cancer Awareness
+Will the White House be lighted in teal just as it’s been lighted in pink to commemorate National Breast Cancer Awareness Month?
+Will grocery stores line shelves with teal ribbon products?
+Will schools give out teal t-shirts or pins?
+Probably . . . → Read More: The Teal before the Pink: Ovarian Cancer Awareness

 The intensive public focus on pink ribbon awareness campaigns not only diminishes deep awareness about the realities of breast cancer.
 It also diminishes general awareness of other health conditions, including other types of cancers and populations of women and men who have unique needs when they are diagnosed and treated.